Peyxw/Python-Blockchain-/README.md

 # what's in here❓

-[x] Build simple Blockchain system written in Python [x] Use our Blockchain with preestablished transactions represented as strings [x] Test the immutability of our Blockchain
+ Build simple Blockchain system written in Python
+<br> Use our Blockchain with preestablished transactions represented as strings
+<br>Test the immutability of our Blockchain